Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Biopsy strategies

 Although NRSTS are pathologically distinct from rhabdomyosarcoma and Ewing sarcoma, the classification of childhood NRSTS type is often difficult.
-Core-needle biopsy, incisional biopsy, or excisional biopsy can be used to diagnose a NRSTS.
+Core-needle biopsy, incisional biopsy, or excisional biopsy can be used to diagnose NRSTS.
 If possible, the surgeon who will perform the definitive resection needs to be involved in the biopsy decision.
 Poorly placed incisional or needle biopsies may adversely affect the ability to achieve negative margins.

 For these reasons, open biopsy or multiple core-needle biopsies are strongly encouraged so that adequate tumor tissue can be obtained to allow crucial studies to be performed and to avoid limiting future treatment options.